daipayanb/web_project/content/posts/auth_protocols.md

 **RADIUS(Remote Authentication Dial-In User Service):** RADIUS is a AAA protocol which uses a client/server model.
 It uses a network access server(NAS), which accepts users’ requests.
 It then forwards them to the RADIUS server with the user’s details.

-**LDAP(Lightweight Directory Access Protocol):** itself is not an Auth protocol but can be thought of as a language which helps programs and applications(on different platforms) communicate with Directory Service(Active Directory for example) Servers for information such as users, passwords and other computing resources.
+**LDAP(Lightweight Directory Access Protocol):** LDAP itself is not an Auth protocol but can be thought of as a language which helps programs and applications(on different platforms) communicate with Directory Service(Active Directory for example) Servers for information such as users, passwords and other computing resources.
 + An LDAP client is just a system or application with LDAP login enabled while an LDAP server provides a centralized user database, where a user can authenticate itself using a password to access network resources.
 + The aforementioned Directory Services servers are a type of network database which have a flexible schema.
 Active Directory is one of them
 + LDAP can also be configured to handle authorization as well.
 As it checks if the user has the authority to access that resource.